paritytech/smoldot/bin/wasm-node/javascript/README.md

 instantly cancelled by calling `client.cancelAll(userDataId)`.

 The `userDataId` is opaque from the point of view of smoldot, but can be used in order to match requests with responses.
-Smoldot will also attempt to distribute resources allocated to processing JSON-RPC requests equally based on the value of `userDataId`.
+Smoldot will also attempt to distribute resources allocated for processing JSON-RPC requests equally based on the value of `userDataId`.

 ## Future changes